Education & Training

 • Infection control is applied as a standard operating condition, not only during outbreaks

-• Service delivery is scheduled around school operations, not around what is convenient for the provider
+• Service delivery is scheduled around institutional operations, not around what is convenient for the provider

 Providers who treat education as a variant of office cleaning consistently fail on one or more of these requirements.
 The compliance gap is usually invisible until an audit, a complaint or an outbreak makes it visible.